ericshin13/ericshin13/README.md

 - 🎓 Graduate Student in Data Science at University of Notre Dame (Class of 2026)
 - 🎓 B.A. from University of Washington Bothell (Class of 2023)
 - 📚 Background in Educational Research & Statistical Programming
-- 📊 Skilled in R, learning Python & SQL
+- 📊 Skilled in R, Learning Python & SQL

 ## 🔍 Current Goals